How to Avoid Heat-Related Illnesses as Temperatures Soar

 - Never leave people or pets in closed, parked cars.
 Temperatures in a closed, parked car can soar to dangerous levels in a matter of minutes.

 - If you see signs of heat-related illness, take action immediately.

-If you see signs of either illness, immediately move the person to a cooler area where they can lie down and rest, and cool the person with a cool (not cold) shower, bath, or wet cloth.
+If you see signs of either illness, immediately move the person to a cooler area to lie down and rest.
+Cool the person with a cool (not cold) shower, bath, or wet cloth.

 In the case of heat stroke, remember: heat stroke is a medical emergency.
 Call 911 immediately or ask someone to call 911 while you focus on helping the person cool down.
 A person suffering from heat stroke should not drink liquids.

 In the case of heat exhaustion, the person may sip cool water.
 If the person vomits repeatedly, seek medical attention.
 Most people recover from heat exhaustion without medical attention.